DonnervS/grimheim-rules/rules/game-rules.md

 ##### Group Activation:

-Models with the Group or Large Group traits may be activated consecutively before the opponent activates their next model.
+Models with the Henchmen or Swarm traits may be activated consecutively before the opponent activates their next model.

 ##### Outnumbered: